Electron Engine ™

 None

-Though the Lundahl transformers are probably the most hum insensitive on the market, low cost mains transformers of other equipment are sometimes terrible sources of magnetic field.
+Though the Lundahl transformers belong to the most hum insensitive on the market, low cost mains transformers of the amplifiers can are sometimes be a source of a magnetic hum field.

 4